zearp/Nucintosh/README.md

 \* Installers made with GibMacOS on Windows and Linux require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
 The *createinstallmedia* script makes an offline installer.

+> Note: OpenCore doesn't always select the correct partition in the menu when installing.
+You will only boot into the installer once, do your formatting and have the installer copy all it needs to the internet disk.
+From that point onwards always select the internal disk from the menu.
+The name might change during the installation, but easy to spot as it won't have an external label.

 ## Post install
 - Check if TRIM is enabled, If not run ```sudo trimforce enable``` to enable it
 - Disable ```NVMeFix.kext``` if you don't have an NVMe drive